nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README.rst

 Parameters Required for Nuage AVRS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following parameters are mapped to values in the /etc/fast-path.env on Nova Compute AVRS:
+The following parameters are mapped to values in the /etc/fast-path.env on the Nova Compute AVRS:

 ::